Pavithra-Veeramani/social-media-survey-analysis/README.md

 Enter 8 | People who are harassed online | Pass
 Enter other keys | Program should exit | Pass
-Enter other keys | Thank you mesage printed | Pass Check Thank you message | Shows thank you message | Pass
+Enter other keys | Thank you mesage printed | Pass Check Thank you message |Application exited.
+To run the program again, press the button at the top.
+Thank you for using our social media analysis  | Pass

 ## Deployment